Free web harmonium

 Complete web harmonium guide for notes, Sargam, and basic technique.

-A useful web harmonium should do more than trigger sound.
+A useful online harmonium should do more than trigger sound.
 It should show note positions clearly, help beginners understand Sa Re Ga Ma, and connect the keyboard layout to real musical practice.
-This section brings those basics together in one place.
+This harmonium web tool brings those basics together in one place, making it easy to learn and practice harmonium online.

 Keyboard layout